SixArm/rust-101/topics/traits/copy-trait-and-clone-trait-for-duplication.md

 # Copy trait and Clone trait for duplication

-In Rust, the Copy trait is used to control how values are copied, while the Clone trait is used to control how values are cloned.
+In Rust, the Copy trait controls how values are copied, while the Clone trait controls how values are cloned.

 The `Copy` trait is used for types that can be safely copied bit-by-bit, without any special consideration for ownership or memory management.
 When a value with the `Copy` trait is assigned to a new variable or passed to a function, a bitwise copy of the original value is made.
 This means that the original value remains unchanged, and any changes made to the copied value do not affect the original.